Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 If you’ve been dealing with knee pain, someone has probably told you to rest it and ice it.
 Maybe you’ve tried that for weeks or even months.
 The pain improves temporarily, then returns as soon as you resume normal activities.

 Here’s the problem: rest and ice treat inflammation.
 They don’t address the biomechanical issues causing that inflammation in the first place.
-Your knee might feel better while you’re resting, but the underlying dysfunction remains.
+Your knee feels better while you’re resting, but the underlying dysfunction remains.

 Common Causes of Knee Pain